GPSnoopy/RayTracingInVulkan/README.md

 <img src="https://github.com/GPSnoopy/RayTracingInVulkan/blob/master/gallery/OneWeekend.jpg" width="49%"></img> <img src="https://github.com/GPSnoopy/RayTracingInVulkan/blob/master/gallery/Planets.jpg" width="49%"></img>
 <img src="https://github.com/GPSnoopy/RayTracingInVulkan/blob/master/gallery/CornellBox.jpg" width="49%"></img> <img src="https://github.com/GPSnoopy/RayTracingInVulkan/blob/master/gallery/CornellBoxLucy.jpg" width="49%"></img>

-## Performance

-Using a GeForce RTX 2080 Ti, the rendering speed is obscenely faster than using the CPU renderer.
-Obviously both implementations are still quite naive in some places, but they're impressed by the performance.
-The cover scene of the first book reaches ~140fps at 1280x720 using 8 rays per pixel and up to 16 bounces.

-They suspect performance could be improved further.
-They have created each object in the scene as a separate instance in the top level acceleration structure, which is probably not the best for data locality.
-The same goes for displaying multiple [Lucy statues](http://graphics.stanford.edu/data/3Dscanrep/), where they have naively duplicated the geometry rather than instancing it multiple times.

 ## Benchmarking

 Command line arguments can be used to control various aspects of the application.
 Use `--help` to see all modes and arguments.
 For example, to run the ray tracer in benchmark mode in 2560x1440 fullscreen for scene #1: